inkumsah2012/Emmanuel-Inkum/README.md

 - 💻 Passionate about machine learning, AI, and big data
 - 📊 Interested in solving real-world problems with data

+## 💼 What I Do
+🔎 Analyze data to generate actionable insights
+📈 Build dashboards and reports for business decision-making 🧹 Clean and prepare data for analysis
+💬 Communicate findings clearly to technical and non-technical stakeholders

 ## 🔭 Featured Projects
 - 🧠 [Loan-Default Prediction & ExplainableAI](https://inkumsah2012.shinyapps.io/Loan/): Analysis for predicting loan default rates and the use of explainable AI in the contributing factors.
 - 📈 [Power BI-Inventory-Dashboard ](https://github.com/inkumsah2012/Powerbi-inventory-dashboard)   :[Blog   ](https://inkumsah2012.github.io/Powerbi-inventory-dashboard): This project visualizes and analyzes inventory consumption trends, purchasing patterns, and stock alerts using Power BI.
 It is built from a real-world E-Commerce Inventory Dataset sourced from Kaggle.
 The dashboard helps businesses make data-driven decisions by providing a comprehensive overview of inventory flow, low stock alerts, and location-based performance.